DenSkrytskyi/ICT_Data_Exploration/README.md

 ## Visualizations

--The notebook provides line charts, bar charts, and scatter plots to make trends and comparisons intuitive and visually clear:
+The notebook provides line charts, bar charts, and scatter plots to make trends and comparisons intuitive and visually clear:

 -Trends in Internet usage and household access over time